Toyota must do more, faster to meet China market expectations - CEO

-TOKYO, April 21 (Reuters) - Toyota Motor Corp 7203.T must step up its speed and efforts to meet customer expectations in China, which will become an advanced market for electric vehicles, the automaker's chief executive, Koji Sato, said on Friday.
+TOKYO, April 21 (Reuters) - Toyota Motor Corp 7203.T must step up its speed and efforts to meet customer expectations in China, which will become an advanced market for electric vehicles, the automaker's chief executive said on Friday.

+The Japanese automaker has faced pressure in China from local brands such as BYD Co Ltd 002594.SZ that have moved more aggressively in tapping into the country's growing market for battery-powered and plug-in hybrid electric vehicles (EVs).

-Sato made the comment in a roundtable interview with members of the foreign media in Tokyo.
+"We need to increase our speed and efforts to firmly meet the customer expectations in the Chinese market," CEO Koji Sato said during a roundtable interview with members of the foreign media in Tokyo.

+"Considering the impact of the Shanghai motor show, I believe China will become an advanced market for EVs."

+The world's biggest automaker by sales used the Shanghai show this week to unveil two new EVs, a move that will double the number on offer in China under its mainstream brand.

 (Reporting by Daniel Leussink and Maki Shiraki; Editing by William Mallard)